kunny/RxFirebase/README.md

 ## Development Snapshot

-Snapshots of the development version are available in [Sonatype's `snapshots` repository](Sonatype's snapshots repository).
+Snapshots of the development version are available in [Sonatype snapshots](https://oss.sonatype.org/content/repositories/snapshots/) repository.

 You can register snapshots repo as your project's remote repo as following: